mokadi-suryaprasad/mastering-gke/Day_25/Service_mesh.md

 # Service Mesh Basics (Beginner-Friendly Explanation)

-This document covers the following topics in simple, clear English:
+This document covers the following topics:

 * What are Admission Controllers?
 * What are Sidecar Containers?